KyleBon/Robot/README.md

 # Robot
 creators Najeeb Bay, Jaziah Weldon, Kyle Bonvillian

+All code was in python made in the rasberry pie

 Used a rasberry pie 4 witha DC motor and 4 seprate mmotoorized wheels

-Have to download and update lynx on rasberry pie inorder to use
+Have to download Linux and update lynx on rasberry pie inorder to use

 Robot functionalities are move forwards, backwards, pivot left and right